RanjitSenapati/RanjitSenapati/README.md

 </div>

 **What it does:**
-- 📸 Detects & **recognizes** registered faces in real time via webcam (using OpenCV's LBPH recognizer)
+- Detects & **recognizes** registered faces in real time via webcam (using OpenCV's LBPH recognizer)
-- ⏱️ Auto-logs **Entry / Exit time** and calculates total working hours per person
+- Auto-logs **Entry / Exit time** and calculates total working hours per person
-- 🚩 Flags **Late Arrivals** and **Early Leaves** automatically
+- Flags **Late Arrivals** and **Early Leaves** automatically
-- 📊 Exports everything to a formatted **Excel** sheet — one file per month, one sheet per day
+- Exports everything to a formatted **Excel** sheet — one file per month, one sheet per day
-- 📈 Ships with a simple dashboard for attendance % and summary charts
+- Ships with a simple dashboard for attendance % and summary charts
-- ⚡ Chose OpenCV's built-in LBPH recognizer over `dlib`/`face_recognition` — no CMake or C++ build tools needed, installs with one `pip install`, and still fast enough for real-time use
+- Chose OpenCV's built-in LBPH recognizer over `dlib`/`face_recognition` — no CMake or C++ build tools needed, installs with one `pip install`, and still fast enough for real-time use

 **Pipeline:** `Register faces → Train LBPH model → Live webcam recognition → Auto-log entry/exit → Export to Excel → Dashboard`

 🔗 **[View Repository →](https://github.com/RanjitSenapati/FaceTrackingAttendanceSystem)**

 <div align="center">
-<sub>💡 More projects coming — this repo list grows as I ship.
+<sub>More projects coming — this repo list grows as I ship.
 Star it if it's useful to you!</sub>
 </div>

 <br/>